laravel/docs/session.md

 > **Note:** If you need all stored session data to be encrypted, set the `encrypt` configuration option to `true`.

+> **Note:** When using the `cookie` session driver, you should **never** remove the `EncryptCookie` middleware from your HTTP kernel.
+If you remove this middleware, your application will be vulnerable to remote code injection.

 #### Reserved Keys

 The Laravel framework uses the `flash` session key internally, so you should not add an item to the session by that name.